WGBH-MLA/AAPB2/app/views/exhibits/climate-change.md

 Climate scientists and activists have used the venue of public broadcasting to discuss climate change for more than a quarter of a century.
-They have repeatedly communicated the science of human driven climate change and its impacts in interviews, call-in radio shows, debates, public lectures, news programs, and documentaries.
+They have repeatedly communicated the science of human-driven climate change and its impacts in interviews, call-in radio shows, debates, public lectures, news programs, and documentaries.